 Read on for more on the information you’ll need to navigate and self-advocate effectively during the financial aid process.

 In this post, we’ll be talking about need-based financial aid, or aid that’s awarded based on how much you and your family can afford to pay.
 When you’re applying for this type of aid, your family situation can make a big difference.

 The other major type of financial aid is merit-based aid, which is awarded without considering your financial need, and often comes in the form of scholarships.
 It might be awarded based on your grades, your membership in a certain organization, an essay competition, or other factors.
 For the most part, you don’t need to worry about your family situation impacting whether you receive merit-based aid.

-In order to apply for need-based financial aid from the college(s) you’ve chosen, if you’re a United States citizen or eligible noncitizen, you’ll first need to submit the Free Application for Federal Student Aid, or FAFSA.
+In order to apply for need-based financial aid from the college(s) you’ve chosen, if you’re a United States citizen or eligible non-citizen, you’ll first need to submit the Free Application for Federal Student Aid, or FAFSA.
 This form determines your eligibility for federal grants, loans, and work-study programs.
-(You can learn more from our Ultimate Guide to Filling Out the FAFSA.)
+(You can learn more from our blog post Ultimate Guide to Filling Out the FAFSA.)

 Once your application is submitted and processed, you’ll receive a financial aid award letter from each college that breaks down the cost of attending that college into categories, such as tuition, room and board, and personal expenses, before laying out how much and what kind of aid you’re being offered.

 Will my family have difficulties filling out financial aid forms?